-Management considers PPP a funding tool that will continue to be applied by public authorities.
+PPP is considered a procurement tool that will continue to be applied by public authorities.
 The need to upgrade existing infrastructures and realise new infrastructures will continue to put pressure on the funding resources of governments and public authorities, creating investment opportunities for private sector investors.
 Such PPP investment opportunities may apply different structures and have different features than those currently included in the Portfolio.